mishra-ankit/modi-speeches/Readme.md

-Continuously update collection of transcripts of public speeches given by [Narendra Modi](https://en.wikipedia.org/wiki/Narendra_Modi) scraped from official website - [https://narendramodi.in](https://www.narendramodi.in/category/text-speeches).
+Continuously update collection of transcripts of public speeches given by [Narendra Modi](https://en.wikipedia.org/wiki/Narendra_Modi).
+Collected from official website - [https://narendramodi.in](https://www.narendramodi.in/category/text-speeches).
 Contains over 860 speeches and counting.
+Data is updated once everyday using Github Action.

 ### How to use -

 All data is available in - [data.csv](data.csv)

-#### Columns in CSV -
+#### Data columns -
- - href
+ - href        : link to speech
- - title
+ - title       : title of speech
- - date
+ - date        : date of speech
- - img
+ - img         : image src for the main image on page
- - youtubeURL
+ - youtubeURL  : URL for video of the speech, if available
- - speechText
+ - speechText.  : Full text of speech

 ### Data source -
 Website - https://www.narendramodi.in/category/text-speeches